depressed-pho/mcpe-neutralism-addon/README.md

 # Neutralism
 An MCPE behavior pack which makes hostile mobs always spawn in neutral.
+Unless you aggravate them:

-* Creepers don't explode unless you aggravate them.
+* Creepers don't explode.
+* Blazes don't shoot fireballs at you.

 ## Tested on